SmashingMods/ChemLib-Fabric/README.md

 * TechnoVision - Developer of the Fabric version
 * DarkArcana - Developer of the Forge version
-* Timbroglio - Artist
+* Timbroglio - Model and Texture Artist

 # License

-ChemLib is All Rights Reserved unless explicity stated.
+ChemLib is All Rights Reserved unless explicitly stated.